 The Mission Trails project is located in the south-central portion of the former Camp Elliott and the area is comprised of 11 overlapping ranges that originated on either the Tierrasanta or Marine Corps Air Station Miramar properties.
 The ranges were used for artillery, anti-aircraft, Howitzer, mortar, small arms and towed-target training.

-The Mission Trails project is currently under Long-Term Management, in which the Corps of Engineers investigates the site every five years to evaluate if previous removal actions and remediation activities are still protective of human health and the environment.
+The Mission Trails project is currently under Long-Term Management, in which USACE investigates the site every five years to evaluate if previous removal actions and remediation activities are still protective of human health and the environment.